Richard Childress Racing in the NASCAR Cup Series: Car No. 31 history

-2005 was Jeff Burton's first full year at RCR, and he had six top-tens and three top-fives for the year, including a third in the Subway Fresh 500 at Phoenix in April and a second-place finish in the Sharpie 500 at Bristol Motor Speedway.
+2005 was Jeff Burton's first full year at RCR, and he had six top-tens and three top-fives for the year, including a third in the Subway Fresh 500 at Phoenix in April and a second-place finish in the Sharpie 500 at Bristol.

 In 2006, Burton won the pole for four races, bringing his total number of career pole wins to six.
-The four pole wins were for the Daytona 500, the USG Sheetrock 400 at Chicagoland Speedway, the Brickyard 400 at Indianapolis Motor Speedway, and the GFS Marketplace 400 at Michigan International Speedway.
+The four pole wins were for the Daytona 500, the USG Sheetrock 400 at Chicagoland, the Brickyard 400 at Indianapolis, and the GFS Marketplace 400 at Michigan.
 Prior to qualifying for the Daytona 500, Burton was extremely enthusiastic about the improvements to RCR as a whole.
 The Allstate 400 pole gave Richard Childress Racing the front row as teammate Clint Bowyer recorded the second fastest time.
 Burton's best finish came in the Chicagoland race where he recorded a second-place finish.
 He led the most laps at Indianapolis and Bristol's Sharpie 500, setting the pace for more than half the race.
-In the Busch Series, he won at Atlanta Motor Speedway and Dover International Speedway, breaking his four-year winless streak in any series.
-Burton won the Dover 400 at Dover International Speedway allowing him to take the points lead.
+In the Busch Series, he won at Atlanta and Dover, breaking his four-year winless streak in any series.
+Burton won Dover allowing him to take the points lead.
 However, a series of relatively poor finishes in subsequent races, including a flat tire at Talladega while running in the top five and an engine failure at Martinsville, eliminated Burton from contention for the championship.